 Even if you only have a few days to explore Jeju Island, maybe even just a weekend from Seoul or Busan, there’s no reason you can’t still make the most of it.
-Since I’ve been teaching English in South Korea, Jeju has by far become my favorite domestic getaway.
-It’s the perfect addition to any Korean itinerary.
+When I was teaching English in South Korea, Jeju was and remains by far my favorite long weekend getaway.
+It’s the perfect addition to any Korea itinerary.
 But no matter how many chances you have to visit, if you carefully choose what to do, what to eat, and where to stay in Jeju, then the memories will last a lifetime.
 So let’s plan your trip.

-Since this is a truly massive guide, please click around using the table of contents to find what you need.
+Since this is a truly massive Jeju travel guide, please click around using the table of contents.

 Table of Contents